franknoirot/franknoirot.co/posts/side-projects-github-actions.md

 1. Copying the contents of our side project's `/_site` directory into the portfolio site's `/work/[project-name]` directory
 2. Copying our side project's `portfolio-config.json` file  into the `/_data/work` directory

-   **Note:** This is how I got the themeing data to be accessible within my 11ty build, and will be a different destination depending on your SSG of choice.
+   **Note:** This is how I got the theming data to be accessible within my 11ty build, and will be a different destination depending on your SSG of choice.
 More details in the last section.

 GitHub already has a well-stocked [Marketplace](https://github.com/marketplace?type=actions) of different Actions available to use and remix, and I found a solid option for achieving this copy-and-paste across repositories in the [CopyCat GitHub Action](https://github.com/marketplace/actions/copycat-action) by André Storhaug.

 Within the root of your side project directory, create a file within the folder structure `.github/workflows/main.yml`.
-GitHub Actions use [YAML](https://blog.stackpath.com/yaml/) to describe an Actions steps in a human-readable way.
+GitHub Actions use [YAML](https://blog.stackpath.com/yaml/) to describe an Action's steps in a human-readable way.

 Here is the content within `main.yml`.
 We'll step through it below.